jupyter-ai-contrib/jupyter-ai-personas/jupyter_ai_personas/data_analytics_persona/README.md

-# VisualizationAssistant - Data Analysis Persona for JupyterAI
+# DataAnalyticsTeam - Data Analysis Persona for JupyterAI

 A sophisticated, multi-agent data analysis persona that transforms raw data into comprehensive insights and professional visualizations through an intelligent team-based workflow.